opencv/opencv/doc/tutorials/introduction/android_binary_package/android_binary_package.rst

 #.
 Start the *Eclipse* and choose your workspace location.

-   I recommend to start familiarising yourself with OpenCV for Android from a new clean workspace.
+   I recommend to start familiarizing yourself with OpenCV for Android from a new clean workspace.
 So I have chosen my OpenCV package directory for the new workspace:

       .. image:: images/eclipse_1_choose_workspace.png
          :alt: Choosing C:\Work\android-opencv\ as workspace location